-While women's self-employment increased by almost 150% between 1984 and 2018 and continues to grow, worryingly, over a third of self-employed women are saving nothing into a pension.
-The pension issue is compounded further by the even wider gender pay gap among freelancers - 43%, compared to the 17% pay gap between male and female employees.
+While women's self-employment increased by almost 150% between 1984 and 2018 and continues to grow, only around 16% of self-employed women make pension contributions, compared to 22% of men, according to the IFS.
+The pension issue is compounded further by the even wider gender pay gap among freelancers - 43% according to a report from March 2021.

 If you're self-employed, you need to be thinking about setting aside funds for your retirement.
 Personal pensions usually allow both regular and ad hoc lump sum contributions to be made, meaning that having an irregular pattern of income need not need be a barrier to saving for your future - and you may save yourself some tax too.
-Covid-19 has hit women freelancers particularly hard with 40% of women being paid late since the pandemic, compared to just 23% of men, with a knock-on effect for planning and maintaining contributions.
+Covid-19 hit women freelancers particularly hard with 40% of women being paid late since the pandemic, compared to just 23% of men, with a knock-on effect for planning and maintaining contributions.